 Planes and Trains

-If you aren’t familiar with Skyscanner, you should!!!
-It will provide the prices on all the days of the select month and show the cheapest fare.
-The site also provides an option for spontaneous travelers.
+If you aren’t familiar with Skyscanner, you should be!
+The site provides the prices on all the days of the select month and shows the cheapest fare.
+It also has an option for spontaneous travelers.
 By selecting “flexible” in the destination tab, It will show a list of destinations organized by price from the point of departure.

-Trains are quite expensive (yes I do think that eurorail is extremely pricey) BUT, if you manage to secure a ticket with Ouigo, do so!!
+Trains are quite expensive (yes I do think that Eurorail is extremely pricey).
+Paris Travel Tips #4: BUT, if you manage to secure a ticket with Ouigo, do so!!
 It ranges between €10- 35 from Paris to 16 other cities.
 The catch is, you do need a French or European bank card.

 Clubs and Bars